The Crossing Down

 Early on in the life of the shadow pick a spot and look down at it.
-I happened to pick a spot to the right of one of the craters.
+I happened to pick a spot to the right of one of the craters that was nearly directly below the point I was seeing from.
 I was looking at the way the standing crater rim pieces on the right side of this crater were casting their own shadows.
 Actually at first I watched the shadows lengthening across and through the middle of this particular random crater and then fortunately I stopped looking further to the right once I was looking down just to the right of this crater.
 More and more details reveal themselves as you seem to be able to see from closer and closer and you are able to see smaller and smaller things as your eye's viewing position seems to be getting closer to the ground.
 This area or region was not completely blackened by the shadow yet.
 There were many small lengthening shadows being cast in this area at this point.
 As well the tops of both tall and small features were still above the height of the shadow's main wave.
 The amount of new details and the texture of the surface is suddenly seen in more and more detail thanks to the highlighting effect of the moving changing shadow.
 Get in down close and then spent a couple of precious seconds and look out across the surface from were you "are," or seem to be!
 You should find yourself seeing out across the land as if you were really standing or hovering there!
 People should perhaps consider trying out this effect.

 If it's early in the life of the shadow's wave and you don't hang around looking from "down there," for to long, a couple seconds, just long enough to see, then you shouldn't be in danger of missing the start of the big squiggly line.
 There is nothing else that is worth seeing that compares to the first instant when you see the down to the back of the Awesome Good from above and behind!
 Don't delay or you may very well miss the first big sight in the light!
 There is time to look around but there is not that much time.
 Things, events and sights do move right along and everything happens very fast.